allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 > "Oplog-based data sync tool that synchronizes data from a replica set to another deployment,
 > e.g.: standalone, replica set, and sharded cluster."

-After configuring _py-mongo-sync_ we realized that this tool doesn't suit our needs from end to end.
+As you can see, _py-mongo-sync_ is not a tool that would suit our needs from end to end.
-_py-mongo-sync_ focuses mainly on synchronization of the data (it doesn't transfer existing data from source to destination database).
+_py-mongo-sync_ focuses on synchronization of the data (it doesn't transfer existing data from _source_ to _destination database_).
 What's more, at the time _py-mongo-sync_ supported MongoDB versions between 2.4 to 3.4, which were older than ones used in Allegro.

 #### [MongoDB Cluster-to-Cluster Sync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/)